 Azure Table storage is designed to store structured data.
-The Azure Storage service supports an unlimited number of tables, and each table can scale to massive levels, providing terabytes of physical storage.
-To take best advantage of tables, you will need to partition your data optimally.
-This article explores strategies that allow you to efficiently partition data for Azure Table storage.
+The Azure Storage service supports an unlimited number of tables.
+Each table can scale to massive levels and provide terabytes of physical storage.
+To best take advantage of tables, you must partition your data optimally.
+This article explores strategies you can use to efficiently partition data for Azure Table storage.

-RowKey – The RowKey property stores string values that uniquely identify entities within each partition.
-The PartitionKey and the RowKey together form the primary key for the entity
+RowKey: The RowKey property stores string values that uniquely identify entities within each partition.
+The PartitionKey and the RowKey together form the primary key for the entity.

 The clustered index sorts by the PartitionKey in ascending order and then by RowKey in ascending order.
 The sort order is observed in all query responses.
 Lexical comparisons are used during the sorting operation.
-Therefore, a string value of "111" will appear before a string value of "2".
-In some cases, you may want the order to be numeric.
-To sort in a numeric and ascending order, you will need to use fixed-length, zero-padded strings.
-In the previous example, using "002" will allow it to appear before "111".
+A string value of "111" appears before a string value of "2".
+In some cases, you might want the sort order to be numeric.
+To sort in a numeric and ascending order, you must use fixed-length, zero-padded strings.
+In the preceding example, "002" appears before "111".

 Partitions represent a collection of entities with the same PartitionKey values.
-Partitions are always served from one partition server and each partition server can serve one or more partitions.
+Partitions are always served from one partition server.
+Each partition server can serve one or more partitions.
 A partition server has a rate limit of the number of entities it can serve from one partition over time.
 Specifically, a partition has a scalability target of 500 entities per second.
-This throughput may be higher during minimal load on the storage node, but it will be throttled down when the node becomes hot or active.
+This throughput might be higher during minimal load on the storage node, but it's throttled down when the node becomes hot or active.

 A table with three partitions

-An entity group transaction is a set of storage operations that are implemented atomically on entities with the same PartitionKey value.
-If any storage operation in the entity group fails, then all the storage operations in it are rolled back.
-An entity group transaction comprises no more than 100 storage operations and may be no more than 4 MB in size.
-Entity group transactions provide Azure Table with a limited form of the atomicity, consistency, isolation, durability (ACID) semantics provided by relational databases.
+An entity group transaction is a set of storage operations that are implemented atomically on entities that have the same PartitionKey value.
+If any storage operation in the entity group fails, all the storage operations in the entity are rolled back.
+An entity group transaction consists of no more than 100 storage operations and might be no more than 4 MB in size.
+Entity group transactions provide Azure Table storage with a limited form of the atomicity, consistency, isolation, and durability (ACID) semantics provided by relational databases.

-Set of range partitions
+A set of range partitions

-In an Azure table, you don't have the luxury of performance-tuning your table by adding more indexes or altering an existing one after you have rolled it out.
-Therefore, you must analyze the data as you design your table.
-The most important aspects to consider for optimal scalability and query and insert efficiency are the PartitionKey and RowKey values.
-This article places more stress on how to choose the PartitionKey because it directly relates to how tables are partitioned.
+In an Azure table, you don't have the luxury of performance-tuning your table by adding more indexes or by altering an existing table after you roll it out.
+You must analyze the data as you design your table.
+The most important aspects to consider for optimal scalability and for query and insert efficiency are the PartitionKey and RowKey values.
+This article emphasizes how to choose the PartitionKey because it directly relates to how tables are partitioned.

-|Single value||Small number of entities||Batch transactions are possible with any entity
+|Single value||Small number of entities||Batch transactions are possible with any entity.

-All entities are local and served from the same storage node
+All entities are local and served from the same storage node.

-|Single value||Large number of entities||Entity Group Transactions may be possible with any entity.
-For more information on the limits of entity group transactions, see Performing entity group transactions.||Scaling is limited.
+|Single value||Large number of entities||Entity group transactions might be possible with any entity.
+For more information about the limits of entity group transactions, see Performing entity group transactions.||Scaling is limited.

 Throughput is limited to the performance of a single server.

-|Multiple values||There are multiple partitions
+|Multiple values||Multiple partitions

-Partition sizes depend on entity distribution
+Partition sizes depend on entity distribution.

-|Batch transactions are possible on some entities
+|Batch transactions are possible on some entities.

-Dynamic partitioning is possible
+Dynamic partitioning is possible.

-Single-request queries possible (no continuation tokens)
+Single-request queries are possible (no continuation tokens).

-Load balancing across more partition servers possible
+Load balancing across more partition servers is possible.

-|A highly uneven distribution of entities across partitions may limit the performance of the larger and more active partitions|
+|A highly uneven distribution of entities across partitions might limit the performance of the larger and more active partitions.|

-|Unique values||There are many small partitions.||The table is highly scalable
+|Unique values||Many small partitions||The table is highly scalable.

-|Queries that involve ranges may require visits to more than one server.
+|Queries that involve ranges might require visits to more than one server.

 Batch transactions are not possible.

-Append or prepend-only patterns can affect insert-throughput
+Append-only or prepend-only patterns might affect insert throughput.

-|Row range scan||Exact||Partial||Better with smaller-sized partitions
+|Row range scan||Exact||Partial||Better with smaller-sized partitions.

-Bad with very large-sized partitions
+Bad with partitions that are very large.

-|Partition range scan||Partial||Partial||Good with a small number of partition servers being touched
+|Partition range scan||Partial||Partial||Good with a small number of partition servers being touched.

-Worse with more servers being touched
+Worse with more servers being touched.

-|Full table scan||Partial, none||Partial, none||Worse with a subset of partitions being scanned
+|Full table scan||Partial, none||Partial, none||Worse with a subset of partitions being scanned.

-Worst with all partitions being scanned
+Worst with all partitions being scanned.

 http://<account>.windows.core.net/registrations(PartitionKey=”2011 New York City Marathon__Full”,RowKey=”1234__John__M__55”)

 If the application uses multiple queries, not all of them can be point queries.
 In terms of performance, range queries follow point queries.
 There are two types of range queries: the row range scan and the partition range scan.
 The row range scan specifies a single partition.
-Because the operation occurs on a single partition server, row range scans are generally more efficient then partition range scans.
-However, one key factor in the performance of row range scans is how selective a query is.
+Because the operation occurs on a single partition server, row range scans generally are more efficient than partition range scans.
+However, a key factor in the performance of row range scans is how selective a query is.
 Query selectivity dictates how many rows must be iterated to find the matching rows.
 More selective queries are more efficient during row range scans.

-Choosing the PartitionKey
+Choose the PartitionKey value

-Choosing unique or finer values for the PartitionKey will result in smaller but many partitions.
-This is generally favorable because the system can load balance the many partitions to distribute the load across many partitions.
+Choosing unique or finer values for the PartitionKey results in smaller but more partitions.
+This generally is favorable because the system can load-balance the many partitions to distribute the load across many partitions.
 However, you should consider the effect of having many partitions on cross-partition range queries.
-These type of queries must visit multiple partitions to satisfy the query.
-It is possible that the partitions are distributed across many partition servers.
+These types of queries must visit multiple partitions to satisfy a query.
+It's possible that the partitions are distributed across many partition servers.
 If a query crosses a server boundary, continuation tokens must be returned.
-Continuation tokens specify the next PartitionKey or RowKey values that will retrieve the next set of data for the query.
-In other words, continuation tokens represent at least one more request to the service which can degrade the overall performance of the query.
+Continuation tokens specify the next PartitionKey or RowKey values to retrieve the next set of data for the query.
+In other words, continuation tokens represent at least one more request to the service, which can degrade the overall performance of the query.

 |If the entity…||Action|

-|Has one key property||Use it as the PartitionKey|
+|Has one key property||Use it as the PartitionKey.|

-|Has two key properties||Use one as the PartitionKey and the other as the RowKey|
+|Has two key properties||Use one as the PartitionKey and the other as the RowKey.|

-|Has more than two key properties||Use a composite key of concatenated values|
+|Has more than two key properties||Use a composite key of concatenated values.|

 - Query by bib number